-Learning outcomes Assessment criteria The learner will be able to: The learner will be competent if he/she is able to: assess the system of adjudication and arbitration in South African labour law 1.1 reflect critically on the role of the court system, including the role of the Labour Court in labour dispute resolution1.2 differentiate between the role of the labour court and arbitration in resolving labour disputes alternative dispute resolution 2.1 analyse and compare the role of private and statutory arbitration in labour law dispute resolution2.2 formulate a framework for appropriately accommodating conciliation in labour dispute resolution in South African labour law comparative principles relevant to the regulation of 3.1 appraise the substantive and procedural principles applicable to collective redundancies in public international law and EU law 3.2 identify the applicable substantive and procedural norms regulating collective redundancies in South Africa and compare them with the relevant public international and EU law norms reflect on the principles underlying collective labour 4.1 assess the norms and principles applicable to collective labour law from a comparative and South African labour law perspective 4.2 reflect critically on the interplay between freedom of association, the right to organise, the right to collective bargaining and the right to strike in comparative and South African labour law 5. assess the regulation of organisational rights in South African labour law 5. judge the sufficiency of the regulation of organisational rights in South African labour law and of the interpretation given to these rights by courts and arbitrators in South Africa comment on the legal framework pertaining to 6.1 appraise the norms and principles informing the regulation of collective bargaining and collective agreements in South Africa 6.2 assess whether the regulation of collective bargaining and collective agreements in South Africa is sufficiently flexible in the light of comparative experiences
+Learning outcomes Assessment criteria The learner will be able to: The learner will be competent if he/she is able to: assess the system of adjudication and arbitration in South African labour law 1.1 reflect critically on the role of the court system, including the role of the Labour Court in labour dispute resolution 1.2 differentiate between the role of the labour court and arbitration in resolving labour disputes evaluate the regulation of alternative dispute resolution forms in South African labour law 2.1 analyse and compare the role of private and statutory arbitration in labour law dispute resolution2.2 formulate a framework for appropriately accommodating conciliation in labour dispute resolution in South African labour law critically analyse the comparative principles relevant to the regulation of collective redundancies 3.1 appraise the substantive and procedural principles applicable to collective redundancies in public international law and EU law 3.2 identify the applicable substantive and procedural norms regulating collective redundancies in South Africa and compare them with the relevant public international and EU law norms 4. comprehend and critically reflect on the principles underlying collective labour law and the interplay between the various categories of collective labour rights 4.1 assess the norms and principles applicable to collective labour law from a comparative and South African labour law perspective 4.2 reflect critically on the interplay between freedom of association, the right to organise, the right to collective bargaining and the right to strike in comparative and South African labour law 5. assess the regulation of organisational rights in South African labour law 5. judge the sufficiency of the regulation of organisational rights in South African labour law and of the interpretation given to these rights by courts and arbitrators in South Africa 6. critically analyse and comment on the legal framework pertaining to collective bargaining and collective agreements 6.1 appraise the norms and principles informing the regulation of collective bargaining and collective agreements in South Africa 6.2 assess whether the regulation of collective bargaining and collective agreements in South Africa is sufficiently flexible in the light of comparative experiences